mnishiguchi/mnishiguchi.github.io/_posts/2020-05-04-setting-up-webpack-for-jekyll.md

   style-loader \
   uglifyjs-webpack-plugin \
   webpack-cli \
-  webpack-dev-server \
   webpack
 ```

 ## App structure plan

-I am planning to get Webpack to load my files from `_webpack` directory and output bundles to `assets` directory.
+I get Webpack to load my files from `_webpack` directory and output bundles to `assets` directory.

 Run these for creating necessary directories and files: